ninja-ide/ninja-ide/README.md

 developers to create applications for any purpose making the task of writing software easier and more enjoyable.

+# The code in repository is NOT working right now, we are integrating the changes and doing lot of improves for the new Architecture!!

 ## Contact

 -   [Homepage](http://ninja-ide.org) at ninja-ide.org